 This theme, as well as the focus of the AEPL, connects well with Cassity’s current work-in-progress.
-I am currently preparing three peer-reviewed journal articles regarding how, in light of recent findings in cognitive research, we can teach writing more effectively.
-The first, accepted by the Journal of Teaching Writing in November 2012, discusses the importance of unstructured practice in developing written fluency.
-The second, which has been submitted to the Journal of Expanded Perspectives on Learning concerns the connections between transformative learning theory, comic theory, and cognitive psychology (particularly, the role of positive emotions in learning).
-The third article, commissioned by Writing on the Edge addresses the limitations of quantitative assessment models when it comes to assessing writing in the humanities.
+She is currently preparing three peer-reviewed journal articles regarding how, in light of recent findings in cognitive research, we can teach writing more effectively.
+The first, accepted by the Journal of Teaching Writing, discusses the importance of structured practice in developing written fluency.
+The second, appearing in the Journal of Expanded Perspectives on Learning, concerns the connections between transformative learning theory, comic theory, and cognitive psychology (particularly, the role of positive emotions in learning).
+The third article, appearing in Writing on the Edge, addresses the limitations of quantitative assessment models when it comes to assessing writing in the humanities.
 All three pieces are part of a larger book project in process, with the working title Creative Composition in the Age of Accountability.

 Ms. Angela Gili received a grant to support her development of a book-length research project with a working title of The Emergence of Post-Apartheid South African Crime Fiction, which historicizes and contextualizes the genre of crime fiction in its early formation in post-apartheid South Africa.
 She will use the funding to attend the 39th African Literature Association’s Conference at which a number of notable South African writers, postcolonial critics, and law professionals will gather to engage in the conference’s theme of “Literature, Liberation, and the Law.”
 The conference raises central questions on “how the legal, the political, and the literary are intertwined” and on the degree to which writing can effect liberation.
 These more broadly evoke a parallel question she raises in her project: whether South African crime fictions’ representations of criminality and justice, of social disorder and restorations of order, function to reassert a status quo that perpetuates inequalities of power present during apartheid or to initiate forms of socio-political critique.
 At the conference she plans to interview key South African authors and critics, including Njabulo Ndebele, a South African fiction writer and critic who has argued for politically committed South African fiction that resists pervasive spectacles of violence and binary representations of good and evil, Justice Albie Sachs, former ANC activist and Constitutional Judge of South Africa who has contributed to discussions on the South African Truth and Reconciliation Commission (TRC), as well as University of Charleston professor and conference organizer Simon Lewis, who has published on white South African writers’ representations of Africans.